Empowering Mental Health Blog:

 -talk therapy + tools + reflection

-The difference is Loneliness: “I wish I was not here by myself.”
+Loneliness says: “I wish I was not here by myself”.

-The same quiet room can hold either feeling, depending on what is happening inside that person
+The same quiet room can hold either feeling.

-Poor sleep can trigger and worsen mental health conditions like depression and anxiety disorders and is the very foundation of mental health that is underestimated.
+Sleep is foundational to mental health.
+Poor sleep can trigger or worsen conditions like depression and anxiety disorders yet it is often overlooked.
 Improving sleep hygiene-with consistent bed times, limiting of screen times and calming routines creates positive ripple effects across mental health treatments.

 -serotonin precursors (mood regulation)